mongodb/docs/source/includes/fact-environments-atlas-support-all.rst

 .. note::

    This command is supported in all {+atlas+} clusters.
-   For information on all commands, see :atlas:`Unsupported Commands </unsupported-commands>`.
+   For information on Atlas support for all commands, see :atlas:`Unsupported Commands </unsupported-commands>`.